nrimsky/CAA/README.md

 All raw and processed data can be seen in `/datasets`.
 Original sources are listed below.
 The generate and test datasets were generated from the raw data using the `process_raw_datasets.py` script.

+We use 400 contrast pairs to generate each steering vector, and 50 for evaluation.

 ### Coordination with other AIs (`coordinate-other-ais`)

 Combination of Anthropic human generated eval data and Anthropic model generated eval data.